emacsmirror/ert-junit/README.md

-# ert-junit
+# ert-junit - JUnit XML reports from ert results

-ert-junit provides a way to store [ert][ERTMANUAL] test results in a machine readable format.
+ert-junit publishes ert test results as JUnit XML files.

 [ert][ERTMANUAL] already provides a way to run tests in batch mode from the command line.
-The results are printed on stdout.  ert-junit does the same, but instead of printing to stdout the test results are stored in a [JUnit][JUNIT] compatible [XML-file][JUNITXSD].
+The results are printed on stdout.  ert-junit does the same, but also writes test result to a [JUnit][JUNIT] compatible [XML-file][JUNITXSD].

 ert-junit also provides various functions for use from general elisp code.